 If they aren’t ready for independent name writing, give them more practice with letter formation and tracing.

-Eventually, your kids will be thrilled when they write their names all by themselves.
+Eventually, with practice, your kids will be thrilled when they learn to write their names all by themselves.

 Looking for some fun hands-on name practice activities?
 Check out these activities available in the store.